 In a recent survey, we asked travellers to lift the lid on the world’s most underrated travel destinations.
-We’re talking stand-out locations that are often overlooked in favour of more-travelled roads.
+We’re talking about stand-out locations that are often overlooked in favour of well-travelled roads.

 It came as no surprise that many readers responded to our request with a firm "no way!".
 It's natural for travellers to want to keep their favourite places to themselves, especially as many are mindful of over-tourism.
 That said, hundreds of you did chose to share, and there's plenty of travel inspo to be found in the 10 most cited underrated places.

 The words of one respondent pretty much sum up the reasons: “I loved Montenegro, which is friendly and fascinating.
 The country and coastline were stunning and the history of the country is incredible too”.

 With gorgeous beaches, medieval villages that exude fairy-tale charm, and spectacular natural attractions – think towering mountains and lily-speckled lakes – it’s fair to say Montenegro won’t stay underrated for long.

 If this sounds like your kind of destination, you might want to act fast.
 Before taking the plunge, wise up with our first-timers guide to Montenegro and find inspiration in our run-down of things not to miss in Montenegro.

 The country certainly offers an abundance of experiences and beautiful areas to explore.

 While we suggest visiting the Mekong Delta in 2023, one reader praised “Đà Nẵng in central Vietnam — fantastic beach, great food and nightlife”.

 Meanwhile, other travellers shared lasting memories of immersive travel experiences, such as “a homestay in the mountains of Vietnam”.